 Rotavirus is an infection of the stomach and intestines.
 It is the most common cause of severe diarrhea in infants and young children.

 There is a vaccine to prevent rotavirus in babies.
-Your baby may need 2 or 3 doses between the ages of 2-6 months.
+It is given as 2 or 3 doses between the ages of 2 to 6 months.

 US Centers for Disease Control and Prevention

 US Food and Drug Administration

 Bányai K, Estes MK, et al. Viral gastroenteritis.
 Lancet.
 2018 Jul 14;392(10142):175-186.

 Rotavirus.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/rotavirus/index.html.
 Accessed March 8, 2021.

 Rotavirus.
 Healthy Children—American Academy of Pediatrics website.
 Available at: http://www.healthychildren.org/English/health-issues/vaccine-preventable-diseases/Pages/Rotavirus.aspx.
 Accessed March 8, 2021.

 Rotavirus gastroenteritis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/rotavirus-gastroenteritis.
 Accessed March 8, 2021.

 Rotavirus vaccine live.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/drug-monograph/rotavirus-vaccine-live.
 Accessed March 8, 2021.